kleinsimon/MicroStructureToolBox/README.md

 Numbers                        | Print the number of counted stripes Both Phases                    | Calculates also the mean of both (all) Phases (Black and White)

+# Measure linear distances (single phase, interactive)
+Open any kind of image.
+Start the plugin by selecting "Plugins>Analyze>Measure linear distances (single phase, interactive)".
+Set the distance and offset you prefer in either pixels or units (if calibrated).
+Set marks in the image by left click, remove marks with right click.
+When done, press OK at the bottom of the image and select the results you want to obtain.
+The selected statistics for the stripe-length between marks will be presented afterwards.